mehmetpekmezci/gtu-rir/01.data_collection/01.constructing_device/01.mechanical/README.md

 8. Stick "Electric 6 Gang 10 Metre Extension Lead" onto the steel profile using duct tape.
 9. Plug 5 metre usb cable to Molix usb hub and stick , stick the cable onto the steel profile using duct tape.
    1. Be carefull while sticking the cable,  arrange the the cable so that it will not restrain the rotation of the **Arms**
+10. Stick a "green sticker" on the arms, be careful :  the "face of the arm green sticker" and "speaker directions" should be the same.